As IoT grows and billions of connected devices enter the world, one of the most critical components of future internet...

-As IoT grows and billions of devices need to connect to the world, one of the most critical components of future Internet of Things systems may be a device known as an "IoT gateway."
+of things systems may be a device known as an IoT gateway.
 An IoT gateway aggregates sensor data, translates between sensor protocols, processes sensor data before sending it onward and more.

-The importance of IoT gateways is understandable when you consider the explosion in connected "Things" that has occurred over the past few years.
+The importance of IoT gateways is understandable when you consider the explosion in connected "things" that has occurred over the past few years.
 With scores of protocols, connectivity models and energy profiles and the highly dispersed nature of IoT systems, gateways are needed to manage and control these complex environments.

 Consider the use case of an IoT-connected office building environment.
 Sensors are the IoT equivalent of our five senses.
 But instead of five senses, there may be hundreds or thousands of sensors with dozens of different functions, measuring temperature, light, noise, position of people and equipment, particles in the air, building systems operations, security systems, factory machines and more.
-But IoT is not just about sensing, it's also about controlling systems.
+But IoT is not just about sensing; it's also about controlling systems.
 Turning on and off lights, HVAC, networks and more can be done through connected systems.

-Enter the IoT gateway
+Enter the IoT edge gateway

-IoT gateways sit at the intersection of edge systems -- devices, controllers and sensors -- and the cloud.
+IoT gateways sit at the intersection of edge systems -- connected devices, controllers and sensors -- and the cloud.

-New generation IoT gateways open up huge opportunities to push processing closer to the edge, improving responsiveness and supporting new operating models.
+Next-generation IoT gateways open up huge opportunities to push processing closer to the edge, improving responsiveness and supporting new operating models.
 Consider the building systems use case above: A building management company may control millions of square feet of office and industrial space from a remote location using a distributed IoT network of sensors and controllers connected through the cloud.
 However, transmitting every routine packet of information generated by the sensors from dozens of facilities would quickly overwhelm the headquarters systems of the management company.
 They care about serious issues, out-of-bounds environmental conditions and other factors worthy of additional attention.

-Adding new IoT gateways with full onboard processing would allow the gateways to filter out routine information and pass through the alerts that are worthy of attention.
+Adding new IoT edge gateways with full onboard processing would allow the gateways to filter out routine information and pass through the alerts that are worthy of attention.
 Going even further, these gateways can perform their own analytics and operations on the data -- such as determining that the temperature is too high in part of the building -- and can then use that insight to take independent action, such as turning on the air conditioning or opening vents.

 Recent product announcements from Wind River and Dell show the direction the market is heading.
-Wind River (an Intel Company) ships a gateway platform -- Wind River Intelligent Device Platform XT -- as part of its Helix portfolio of IoT solutions.
+Wind River (an Intel Company) ships a gateway platform -- Wind River Intelligent Device Platform XT -- as part of its Helix portfolio of IoT systems.
 This platform allows OEMs to build their own gateway devices that are customized for their needs.

 Dell believes that its gateways will appeal to users in three major use cases: industrial automation, building automation and transportation.
 One of Dell's early clients is Eigen Innovations, a supplier of intelligent industrial vision systems.
 Eigen's infrared sensors detect quality problems in manufacturing and assembly operations.
 The data is transmitted to the Dell IoT gateway which runs a rules engine and can shut down the factory if issues are discovered.
 Since speed and availability are critical to its clients, the ability to process the data locally and ensure that quality issues are responded to quickly is critical to Eigen's model.